markomijaljevic/guessthecity/README.md

-# guessthecity
+# Guess The City
-Android app, built with Java and Firebase
+Android app, built with Java and Firebase.
+Geographic quiz.